Transforming the User Experience with SAP BPC 11.0

 SAP BPC 11.0 was built using SAP Fiori design principles, providing a look and feel that is consistent with modern SAP applications and a focus on providing a visually pleasing tool that is simple and intuitive to the end user.

 With a focus on providing more efficient and more customized navigation options, SAP BPC 11.0 delivers several significant UX improvements upon previous versions.
 These improvements allow previously under-utilized functionality, such as web reports and business process flows to be better utilized in the planning process.
-The look and feel has been designed to be consistent with modern SAP applications, and the overall result is a planning solution that is focused on creating a more simplified and easy-to-use solution for the end user.
+The look and feel have been designed to be consistent with modern SAP applications, and the overall result is a planning solution that is focused on creating a more simplified and easy-to-use solution for the end-user.
+For more information on TruQua, visit us online at www.truqua.com

 Find out how TruQua can take you farther, faster, together.